 Why does the Talmud forbid teaching Greek?

 What did the Sages have in mind?
-They can’t have meant Greek language, because the Rabbis were conversant with Greek, spoke it in the streets of Jerusalem.
-Akiva even asked Onkelos to translate Tanach into Greek (Targum).
-Indeed, in the Gemara to this page in Sotah, we read the lament of Shimon ben Gamliel, the great Tanna (50 CE):
+They can’t have meant Greek language, because the Rabbis were conversant with Greek, spoke it in the streets of Jerusalem, and it had displaced Hebrew as the lingua franca among the educated classes.
+Akiva even asked Onkelos to translate Bible into Greek (Targum).
+Indeed, in the Gemara [commentary] to this page in Sotah, we read the lament of Shimon ben Gamliel, the great Sage (50 CE):

-The Gemara tells the Aggadah (story) of an old man inside the walls of Jerusalem who communicated via Greek “secret code” to betray the Pharisees of Aristobulos’s faction protecting Jerusalem and the Temple, including the purity of its sacrificial rites, to the Hyrkanos faction (Seleucids – Greek accommodators) who besieged them.
+The Gemara tells the aggadah (story) of an old man inside the walls of Jerusalem who communicated via Greek “secret code” to betray the Pharisees of Aristobulos’s faction protecting Jerusalem and the Temple, including the purity of its sacrificial rites, to the Hyrkanos faction (Seleucids – Greek accommodators) who besieged them.

 SOTAH 49b GEMARA: A Baraisa provides historical background:

-In 76-67 BCE – Hyrcanus and Aristobulus great-grandnephews of Judah HaMakabi, split the kingdom between, Seleucid [Greek] faction, seeking to accommodate Hellenism, and Pharisees representing the purity of Jewish ritual and the Temple.
+In 76-67 BCE – Hyrcanus and Aristobulus great-grandnephews of Judah HaMaccabee, split the kingdom between, Seleucid [Greek] faction, seeking to accommodate Hellenism, and Pharisees representing the purity of Jewish ritual and the Temple.
 Aristobulus seizes Jerusalem and the Temple.
 Hyrcanus besieges him.

 What is the deeper meaning of this story?
 Nothing in the Talmud is there by accident, so the placement of this prohibition against Greek wisdom in the dramatic end of Sotah, the selection of this story of the traitor who betray Judaism from within Jerusalem by means of secret Greek wisdom, the quaking of all of Eretz Yisroel, draw our attention to deeper currents.
 What are the Rabbis warning us against?
 What is the historical context?
 What do they mean by “Greek wisdom”?
 Rashi [1040-1105 CE] explains that Greek wisdom refers to

 Pythagoras and the Neo-Pythagorean revival in the Talmudic Era